Upcoming Event: A Night to Remember

 Welcome

-We are committed to preserving key artifacts related to NADC like the original training capsule of the Johnsville Centrifuge, and the Iron Maiden, which was used by R. Flanagan Gray to set the record for the highest sustained G load by a human being.
+The museum preserves important artifacts from the NADC program, including the original training capsule from the Johnsville Human Centrifuge and the legendary Iron Maiden, used by researcher R. Flanagan Gray to set the record for the highest sustained G-force experienced by a human.

-We provide speakers for school, scout, civic and senior groups.
+We also provide educational speakers and presentations for schools, scout groups, civic organizations, and community groups.

 Visit Us

-Our exhibit space is now open at the John Fitch Steamboat Museum at 599 Newtown Road, Warminster, PA. where the Iron Maiden and other important NADC artifacts are on display.
+Our exhibit space is currently located at the John Fitch Steamboat Museum, 599 Newtown Road in Warminster, Pennsylvania, where the Iron Maiden and other important NADC artifacts are on display.

-You can visit us there from Noon to 3 PM on the second Sunday of every month.
+The museum is open to the public from Noon to 3 PM on the second Sunday of each month.

-Private group tours and STEM classroom experiences are available by appointment.
+Private group tours and STEM classroom experiences are also available by appointment.

 NADC History

-Our organization is dedicated to preserving the history of the Johnsville Naval Air Development Center (NADC), it’s research laboratories that helped in the Cold War and our region’s contribution to the US Space Program.
-This is managed by our history and exhibits committee, also known as the NADC Historical Society.
+Our organization is dedicated to preserving the history of the Johnsville Naval Air Development Center (NADC), its groundbreaking research laboratories during the Cold War, and our region’s important contributions to the United States space program.
+This work is led by our History and Exhibits Committee, also known as the NADC Historical Society.

-NADC began as farmland acquired by the Brewster Aircraft Company in 1939.
-By 1941 a factory was in operation on the site building their legacy Buffalo Fighters and Buccaneer Dive Bombers intended for use by the Navy during WWII.
-The Navy began supervising the operation of the company after Brewster experienced difficulties with production.
-By the end of World War II the Navy acquired the property outright and converted it for use by the Naval Aircraft Modification Unit (NAMU), a division of the Naval Aircraft Factory.
+The story of NADC began in 1939, when the Brewster Aircraft Company acquired farmland in Warminster.
+By 1941, a factory was operating on the site, producing the company’s Buffalo Fighters and Buccaneer Dive Bombers for the United States Navy during World War II.
+After Brewster experienced production difficulties, the Navy assumed operational control.
+By the end of the war, the Navy had acquired the property outright and converted it for use by the Naval Aircraft Modification Unit (NAMU), a division of the Naval Aircraft Factory.

 Mission and Purpose